On this page:

 Additionally, applicants to Berkeley Optometry will be asked to provide a response to these essay topics, also within the OptomCAS application:

 Admission to Berkeley Optometry is competitive (see the Profile of First-Year Classes).
 Physical facilities limit enrollment to approximately 68 for an incoming class, yet almost four times as many applications are typically received in a given admissions cycle.
-Selection is based on previous college-level academic achievement, OAT scores, and qualitive factors such as biographical information, assessment of suitability for performing clinical work, letters of recommendation, and interview data.
+Selection is based on previous college-level academic achievement, OAT scores, and qualitative factors such as biographical information, assessment of suitability for performing clinical work, letters of recommendation, interview data, and life experience.
 The Admissions Committee of the School of Optometry strives to admit students who will be successful both in the academic program and in the practice of optometry.
 We also comply with Federal and State law in following a Non-discrimination Policy for Admissions.

 After a student has accepted admission, disclosure of information from his or her student records is governed by the Federal Family Educational Rights and Privacy Act (FERPA) of 1974.
 While FERPA does not pertain to applicants who have not accepted admission, it is Berkeley Optometry's policy to not release applicant information to third parties (e.g., parents, pre-health advisors, spouses) unless there has been prior written consent from the applicant.